 Running: 45 minutes

-Stickers for the bike, swim cap, and race bags
+Stickers to put on the bike, swim cap, and runner bags

 A swim cap

-A timing chip (to be returned at the end of the race)
+A chip (must be returned at the end of the event)

 Official TriTour T-shirt

 Free entry to the Delta Sports Complex on Friday, Saturday, and Sunday.
-To access, simply present your race registration confirmation.
+To access, just show the race registration confirmation.

-Wear clothing and shoes that will be used during the race
+Clothes and shoes (only those that will be worn during the race)